 Judge Mills sharply criticized the church’s tactics.
 He said the church “seems determined to push the legal envelope [to include] holding indoor church services which, as discussed below, both state and local officials have very strongly discouraged.”
 He then explained how the church was “proceeding in an excessively reckless and cavalier manner” in this litigation:

 Judge Mills also was troubled by the church’s “habit in this litigation of taking the time to carefully prepare briefs . . . and then demanding an immediate ruling . . . with opposing counsel left to make hurried arguments in a telephonic hearing.”
-This, was a “fundamentally unfair process,” the judge said, indicating he “will no longer tolerate it.”
+This was a “fundamentally unfair process,” the judge said, indicating he “will no longer tolerate it.”
 He continued:

 Case #20: Spell v.
 Edwards (M.D.La.
-May 15, 2020)
+(Fifth Circuit) May 15, 2020)

 On May 15, 2020, US District Judge Brian Jackson denied a TRO to Pastor Mark Spell of Life Tabernacle Church against Louisiana Governor John Bel Edwards’s orders “restricting the gathering of more than ten people in a single space at a single time.”

 The governor responded that “the transient, in-and-out nature of consumer interaction with businesses . . . are markedly different from the extended, more densely packed environments of churches.”
-He also argued that the church’s case should be dismissed as “moot” (pointless) since his latest order permitted “churches and other faith-based organizations . . . to hold indoor services with up to 25% capacity of total occupancy as determined by the State Fire Marshal.”
+He also said the church’s case should be dismissed as “moot” (pointless) since his latest order permitted “churches and other faith-based organizations . . . to hold indoor services with up to 25% capacity of total occupancy as determined by the State Fire Marshal.”

 Case #21: Berean Baptist Church v.
 Cooper (E.D.N.C.
-May 16, 2020)
+(Fourth Circuit) May 16, 2020)